Explorern11/DayZ-files-for-RUS-Formula-Vehicles---31.12.2024/README.md

 The files necessary for the mod to work properly.
 Cars and their spare parts will spawn in the world along with vanilla ones.
-Additional spawn points are also included (taken from here).
+Additional spawn points are also included (taken from files in discussions on steam).
 It does not include the pricing for the merchant.
 There is also an excel card to make it easier to work with the list.